KEPCo History

 Regulatory Approvals

-In March 1985, the Nuclear Regulatory Commission (NRC) granted a license to Wolf Creek Nuclear Operating Corporation for the operation of Wolf Creek Generating Station, at which time fuel loading began.
+In March 1985, the Nuclear Regulatory Commission (NRC) issued a 40-year license to Wolf Creek Nuclear Operating Corporation for the operation of Wolf Creek, marking the beginning of fuel loading.
 The plant began commercial operation in September 1985.
-The NRC initially granted Wolf Creek a 40-year license.
-Then, in October 2006, Wolf Creek applied for a renewal and extension of the plant’s operating license, which was granted in November 2008, extending the license from 40 years to 60, until 2045.

 Hitting Our Stride

-Throughout the 1990s, KEPCo continued its core mission to procure an adequate and reliable power and energy supply for its distribution electric cooperative members at a reasonable cost, doing so through a mix of owning generation, purchasing power using a combination of long- and short-term contracts, and pursuing strategic partnerships for co-ownership of generation resources depending on KEPCo’s load requirements at the time.
+Throughout the 1990s, KEPCo continued its core mission to procure an adequate and reliable power supply for its distribution cooperative members at a reasonable cost.
+This was achieved through a balanced mix of owned generation, long- and short-term power purchase agreements, and strategic partnerships for co-ownership of generation resources depending on KEPCo’s load requirements at the time.

 Construction of the new KEPCo headquarters began in July 1999